-There were 9 meetings of the Board of Directors in 2015.
-Each incumbent director attended at least 75% of the meetings of the Board of Directors and of the committees of the Board on which he or she served during 2015.
-Board members are encouraged to attend the Annual Meeting of Shareholders, and all of the directors serving on the Company's Board at the time of the 2015 Annual Meeting of Shareholders attended that meeting.
+There were 9 meetings of the Board of Directors in 2018.
+Each incumbent director attended at least 75% of the meetings of the Board of Directors and of the committees of the Board on which he or she served during 2018.
+Board members are encouraged to attend the Annual Meeting of Shareholders, and 8 of the 9 directors serving on the Company's Board at the time of the 2018 Annual Meeting of Shareholders attended that meeting.